riipandi/fuelstack/README.md

 ## Introduction

-A full stack monorepo starter kit powered by [Turborepo](https://turborepo.org).
+A full-stack monorepo starter kit powered by [Turborepo](https://turborepo.org).
 Originally based on Turborepo [example with Changeset](https://github.com/vercel/turborepo/tree/main/examples/with-changesets).
-This starter kit already pre-configured with essential components.
-Versioning and package publishing is handled by [Changesets][changeset] and can automated with GitHub Actions.
+This starter kit is already pre-configured with essential components.
+Versioning and package publishing are handled by [Changesets][changeset] and can be automated with GitHub Actions.

 ### Ingredients